 Other updates to the cabin introduced in 2018 included revisions to the seat movement to deliver a more positive and precise movement during seatback adjustment, an increase in rigidity to the detachable cup holders to make mounting and removal easier, and an improved wider door opening operation to help with access in tight spaces.

-Complementing this high-class cabin design and driver focused ergonomics, the Mazda 2021 MX-5 is offered in three interior colour schemes, depending on the model grade.
-Black Cloth with Silver stitching is offered with the SE-L models, while Sport and Sport Tech models feature Black leather with Silver stitching.
-The range-topping GT Sport Tech models are complemented with Light Stone Nappa leather which features light stitching.
+Complementing this high-class cabin design and driver focused ergonomics, the Mazda 2023 MX-5 is offered in three interior colour schemes, depending on the model grade.
+Black Cloth with Silver stitching is offered with the Prime-Line models, while Exclusive-Line models feature Black leather with Silver stitching.
+The range-topping Homura models are complemented with Light Stone Nappa leather which features light stitching.